Zintle Mpupha: Rugby career

 In 2021 she became the first South African to play in the Premier 15s after she signed with Exeter Chiefs Women.

 Mpupha was selected to represent South Africa at the 2022 Rugby World Cup Sevens in Cape Town.
 She was also named in South Africa's women's fifteens team for the Rugby World Cup in New Zealand.

+She was a member of the South African side that competed at the 2024 Summer Olympics in Paris.
+In September, She was called into South Africa's fifteens squad for the 2024 WXV 2 tournament.

+On 9 August 2025, she was named in South Africa's squad to the Women's Rugby World Cup.

 Cricket

 Mpupha started playing cricket and played for the Border cricket team's under-19s when she was 14 and made her cricket debut for the Border cricket team in 2011.
 Following this she was called up to the South Africa national women's under-19 cricket team.